 KIRIN WACHTER-GRENE - Graduate Tutor

-SHUO WANG - IT Specialist
+SHUO WANG - IT Specialist (on leave)

 Shuo is majoring in Computer Science.
 Although he is not a tutor at OWRC, he thinks critically in coding.
 To him, coding and writing have plenty of aspects in common, since they both value and cherish dazzling ideas, unique insights, precise logics, and a bit of thirst for perfection.
 He is willing to solve computer and website problems.
 In his free time, he loves driving or riding to explore new scenic spots.
 Reading and cooking (non-American style Chinese food) are also his favorites.

-TAE WATTANAWANITCHAKORN - Undergraduate Tutor (studying abroad!)
+TAE WATTANAWANITCHAKORN - Undergraduate Tutor (on leave until Winter 2014)

 Tae is a sophomore from Thailand double majoring in English and Political Science, hoping to work in International Relations.
 She generally considers herself more confident working with writers in humanities and social science fields, but she enjoys all kinds of brainstorming activities and helping writers develop organized ways of structuring their writing.
 She enjoys reading, music, and travel -- especially studying abroad!